Get to know the high desert

 Don’t be afraid to emulate the style of a photographer you admire as you shoot.
 As Davis said, “your own style will evolve.”

 With all the millions of acres to cover in Oregon’s high desert, how do you narrow down where to go?

 You’ll find links to each of the regions that we want to see photos coming from at the bottom of our calendar submissions page.

-As ONDA board member Helen Harbin explained, “We really want photographers to explore Wilderness Study Areas in Oregon’s high desert.”
+As former ONDA board member Helen Harbin explained, “We really want photographers to explore Wilderness Study Areas in Oregon’s high desert.”

 Harbin also had this advice as to what the ONDA calendar committee is not looking for: “We’re looking for untrammeled beauty, so we quickly move past photos with cheatgrass, powerlines and roads.”

 Once you’ve arrived at a priority destination, the next step is to immerse yourself into that landscape.

 David Hanson suggests that you walk into the scene you’re trying to capture: “I love the saying, ‘Your best zoom lens is your two feet.’”